 Teaching tools and materials

-Eight interdisciplinary topics will be addressed by the national teams as examples for bridging the gap between scientific challenges and societal needs:
+Eight interdisciplinary topics addressed by the national teams have been developed as examples for bridging the gap between scientific challenges and societal needs:

 - Conflict management